Step 5-2:

 As you review all of your content, use this template to organize your content.

-2. Background context + challenge (what happened, your story)
+2. Background Context + Challenge (what happened, your story)

 3. Overcoming the Challenge (how you overcame)

-4. Lessons Learned (how you changed)
+4. Lessons Learned (how you changed and grew)

 5. Lessons Applied to Other Areas (other experiences that demonstrate these lessons - current or future - like college or career)